thenumbernine/Tensor/README.md

 - more flexible exterior product (cross, wedge, determinant)
 - more flexible multiplication ... it's basically outer then contract of lhs last and rhs first indexes ... though I could optimize to a outer+contract-N indexes
-	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "replaceScalar" the nesting-minus-one of A with the nesting-1 of B
+	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "ReplaceScalar" the nesting-minus-one of A with the nesting-1 of B
 	- ExpandIthIndex when you when you operator* it or any time you need to produce an output type based on input types whose dimensions might overlap optimized storage structures.
 		- or better, make a permuteOrder() function, have this "ExpandIthIndex<>" on all its passed indexes, then have it run across the permute indexes.
 - index notation summation?  mind you that it shoud preserve non-summed index memory-optimization structures.